-A Rekluse auto-clutch can make your motorcycle appear to be in neutral when in gear, even when the engine is running and clutch lever released.
+A Rekluse auto-clutch can make your motorcycle appear to be in neutral when in gear, even when the engine is running and the clutch lever is released.

 Motorcycles equipped with a Rekluse auto-clutch can move suddenly and unexpectedly and cause riders to lose control.
 To avoid death, serious injury, and/or property damage, always sit on the motorcycle to start it.